Smoac/openbis-fork/docs/system-documentation/changelog/pending-configuration-changes.md

 # Pending 20.10 Configuration Changes

+## Version 20.10.10

+#### 1. Changes to Datastore logs configuration

+Datastore server will no longer create a separate log file everytime it starts up.

 ## Version 20.10.9

 #### 1. Changes to ELN LIMS Dropbox, new configuration keys for DSS service.properties.